Provincial Lived Experience Advisory

 2. Provincial Lived Experience Cafe - Live (typed) Chat Conversations:

-The Lived Experience Café will now be hosting a bi-monthly province-wide live chat event and the discussion forums will include those with lived experiences from all over Ontario.The Provincial Live Chat events will take place the third Wednesday of every other month.
-(August, October, December, February, April and June).
-Our next live chat will take place Wednesday, June 21, 2017 from 6:30-8PM.
-(Topic to Be Announced)
+The Lived Experience Café will now be hosting a bi-monthly province-wide live chat event and the discussion forums will include those with lived experiences from all over Ontario.The Provincial Live Chat events will take place the third Wednesday of every other month with the exception of August and December.
+(October, February, April and June) from 7:00pm - 8:30pm.

 To join a chat for the first time, go to the CHAT page http://dementiacrossroads.ca/chat.php and click the below SIGNUP TODAY link to join this community.
 When you sign up you may choose your real name or a nick name as your user name if you wish to keep your privacy.

 Once you have joined, just before the date and time of the assigned chat, go to the CHAT page and click the link that says LOGIN HERE at the time of the session.
 You will be asked your username and password again (So be sure to write it down).
 This will take you directly into our chat conversation.

 Discussion Forum: Your comments can be left on the discussion forum at any time.
 Visit the forum page to create a new discussion thread or comment to an existing conversation.

 Purpose of the Provincial Lived Experience Advisory Live Chats and Discussion Forums: To establish a provincial network of individuals with lived experience to advise and guide Provincial BSO projects and to provide and accessible virtual platform for people to connect with people – through shared experiences.